ibm-cloud-docs/appid/user-admin.md

 5. Enter the attributes that you want to add as a JSON object.
 For example: `{"role":"admin"}`.

-### With the API
+## Setting custom attributes with the API
 {: #admin-attribute-api}

-If you're an administrator, you can use the `/users` endpoint.
+{: api}

+As an administrator, you can add custom information about your users to their profile such a role that they hold or preference that they have by setting a custom attribute.
+To set an attribute, you can use the {{site.data.keyword.appid_short_notm}} API to call the `/users` endpoint.
 To set custom attributes before a user signs in to your application for the first time, see [preregistering future users](/docs/appid?topic=appid-preregister).

+By default, custom attributes are modifiable and can be updated by using an {{site.data.keyword.appid_short_notm}} access token from a client application.
+This means that without taking proper precautions either the user or the application can update custom attributes immediately following the first user sign-in, if they have an access token.
+This can potentially lead to unintended consequences.
+For example, a user might change their role from user to admin, which might expose administrative privileges to malicious users.
+{: important}

 1. Go to the **User profiles > Settings** tab of the {{site.data.keyword.appid_short_notm}} dashboard.